imranreee/API-test-automation-postman-newman/docs/README.md

 </p>

 Running API collections via GitHub Actions is a great way to automate tests, integrate into CI/CD, and generate HTML test reports. there are two approaches:
 - Using a Public Link
 - Using an Exported JSON file
 ---
+## In Scope
+- JS script to validate the response
+- Run Postman collection via GitHub Actions
+- Generate HTML reports automatically using newman

+---
 ## How to Run?